Home

 ~~~ Welcome once more to the costume-site of Horst Raack! ~~~

 In the picture gallery you can see photos of me, my friend Jochen Schluter and our group Costumi in costume fantasies inspired by the art and fashion of the Baroque and Rococo.
 The focus of my design is less in the historical authenticity of the pieces but in my own imagination and interpretation.
 To a small extent, I have profoundly remodelled old theater costumes.
 Also, finds from the flea market or the Internet are being used for the overall design concept.
-All of my costumes are new - based on historical patterns or freely improvised.
+All of my new costumes are based on historical patterns or freely improvised.

 In 2009, a costume fantasy about the Asian fashion/Chinoiserie in the 18th Century, entitled "The Travels of Marco Polo", was implemented along with another costume enthusiast we have met in Venice.
 With this piece of Art we won the first Prize in the international competition for the best costume "La Maschera più bella"!
 Six of the eight awarded costumes have been designed by me (see photo above: the second and fourth from the left and the other four on the right side).

 2012, we competed with a new ensemble called "Teatime".
 Inspired by the fashion of the late 18th Century, which was influenced by England, I applied teapots, cups and plates for the costumes, and made a walking table decorated with silver and petits fours.
 Cutsteel jewelry developed in England in the 18th Century found plenty of use.
 I even recoloured the entire fabric for two costumes by hand.
-The effort of my many years of research, the collection of accessories and the making of the costumes was finally rewarded by receiving the first Prize for the most beautiful costume!
+The effort of my many years of research, the collection of accessories and the making of the costumes was finally rewarded by receiving the first Prize for the most beautiful costume!This way, I have not only been awarded for a third time but also made one of the world's largest collections of award-winning costumes of the Venetian carnival.

 Enjoy watching!